v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 ## OSPF Terminology

-**Link**: A network or router interface assigned to any given network.
+**Link:** A network or router interface assigned to any given network.
 When an interface is added to the OSPF process it's considered to be a link.

 **Router ID:** The name of a router in the OSPF process.
 This is usually derived from the highest loopback IP on the router, but if that's not available, the highest interface IP address is used.

-**Neighbor**
+**Neighbor:** Two or more routers that have an interface on a common network, such as two routers connected on a P2P serial link.
+In order for two routers to become ne